This job is sometimes referred to by alternative titles

 Boat builders may do some or all of the following:

-- use computer-aided design (CAD) software to draw vessel plans
+- use computer-aided design (CAD) software, diagrams or sketches to build boats

 - build interior/exterior cabinetry